cloudFPGA/DOSA/README.md

 source venv/bin/activate
 pip install -r requirements.txt --no-dependencies
 ```
-Besides this, DOSA requires `python3` and `llvm` development environment and a local installation of TVM.
+Besides this, DOSA requires `python3` and `llvm` development environment and a local installation of [our TVM fork](https://github.com/cloudFPGA/tvm-for-dosa/).
 The detailed requirements as well as all steps to setup DOSA are described in [./doc/Install.md](./doc/Install.md).

+Alternatively, DOSA can also be run inside a docker container, see [Docker section in ./doc/Install.md](./doc/Install.md#docker).

 Usage
 -----------------